 The same words could have been written about a different dictator in 1939 and it is nice, though perhaps taken for granted, that this is marginally less likely these days in Europe, at least in the major nations (excluding Russia) (add other caveats here).
 Even now, with the UK voting (misguidedly? regretfully?) to leave the EU, there is still a preference for talk and collaboration.
-Today one has to look elsewhere,. notably Russia and China, to see these attitudes; though sadly they are there.
-The sense of entitlement (like in the South China Sea right now), the us-against-them rhetoric, the “everybody else is to blame” pronouncements.
-Europe, it seems, has learned; but not humankind as a whole.
+Today one has to look elsewhere, notably Russia and China, to see these attitudes; though sadly they are there.
+The sense of entitlement (like in the South China Sea right now), the us-against-them rhetoric, the “everybody else is to blame” pronouncements; they are all old tactics.
+Europe, it seems, has learned a little; but not humankind as a whole.
 It is sad that one part of the globe cannot learn from the tragedies of another part, that victors (for so the Russians were in WWII, and so the Chinese Communist Party was in 1948) cannot learn the lessons forced upon the vanquished.

 Yet so it would seem.
 Reading history shows us that until nuclear weapons gave us the power to actually wipe out entire nations, and to (more importantly) be wiped out ourselves, war, all-out war between major powers, was indeed an acceptable, even popular, means of conducting foreign policy.
 Given the proxy wars, the civil wars, the religious wars, that go on and on and on, one is forced to conclude that even if we dislike war as individuals, we approve of it as a species, and we have learned next to nothing.
 Perhaps to-day we have a better sense of how we should behave.